-The assigned investigator within the Office of Equity and Diversity will conduct a prompt, thorough, and impartial investigation of the complaint to find the facts.
+The assigned investigator within the Office of Equity and Diversity will conduct a prompt, thorough, and impartial investigation of the complaint to find the facts, in accordance with the established policies and practices of the Office of Equity and Diversity.
 The responsibility is on the University, not the parties to the complaint, to gather the relevant evidence, to the extent reasonably possible, relating to a complaint, report, or other incident of misconduct under this policy of which the University has notice.

 6-E (1)(b) Conclusions as to Violations

-The executive director of the Office of Equity and Diversity will determine whether the facts as found show that a violation of this policy has occurred.
+The executive director or designee of the Office of Equity and Diversity will determine whether the facts as found show that a violation of this policy has occurred.